Voting rights of prisoners in New Zealand: Legal challenges to the law

 The appeal to the finding that the 2010 blanket ban was inconsistent with the section 12(a) of the Bill of Rights was dismissed on 26 May 2017 in Taylor v Attorney General NZCA 215.
 Additionally, the appellant was made to pay the second to fifth's respondents' costs for a complex appeal on a Band A basis with usual disbursements.

-On November 9, 2018 the Supreme Court of New Zealand also agreed with the High Court's decision in favour of Taylor in Taylor v Attorney General NZSC 104.
+On 9 November 2018 the Supreme Court of New Zealand also agreed with the High Court's decision in favour of Taylor in Taylor v Attorney General NZSC 104.

-On August 9, 2019 the Waitangi Tribunal found that "section 80(1)(d) of the Electoral Act 1993 breached the principles of the Treaty.
+On 9 August 2019 the Waitangi Tribunal found that "section 80(1)(d) of the Electoral Act 1993 breached the principles of the Treaty.
 The Tribunal further found that the Crown has failed in its duty to actively protect the right of Māori to equitably participate in the electoral process and exercise their tino rangatiratanga individually and collectively."

-Restoration of prisoners' voting rights
+Re-enfranchisement of short-term prisoners in 2020

-On 23 November 2019, the Minister of Justice, Andrew Little, announced that the Sixth Labour Government would be amending the Electoral Amendment Bill to allow prisoners who had been sentenced to less than three years in prison to vote in time for the 2020 New Zealand general election; reversing the previous National Government's decision to disenfranchise all serving prisoners in 2010.
+On 23 November 2019, the Minister of Justice, Andrew Little, announced that the Sixth Labour Government would introduce an Electoral Amendment Bill to allow prisoners who had been sentenced to less than three years in prison to vote, in time for the 2020 New Zealand general election, reversing the previous National Government's decision to disallow all serving prisoners in 2010.
+The bill passed and received royal assent on 29 June 2020.

 The Government's policy shift had been preceded by Taylor and other prisoners' legal challenge, a High Court ruling that the law change violated the Bill of Rights Act and Treaty of Waitangi, and a Waitangi Tribunal report that the prisoner voting ban disproportionately affected Māori prisoners.

 While Little's announcement was welcomed by Green MP Golriz Ghahraman, National Party leader Simon Bridges criticised the Government for being "soft on crime" and vowed that a National Government would reverse any such law change.

-The amendment passed and received royal assent on 29 June 2020.
+The proceeding Sixth National Government of New Zealand has not reversed this law change to date.

+On 30 April 2025, The Sixth National Government of New Zealand Justice Minister Paul Goldsmith announced that the Government would introduce legislation to reinstate a blanket ban on prisoners voting, describing it as a reversal of the previous Labour Government's "soft on crime" policy.